-The International Children's Academy (ICA) curriculum incorporates and exceeds California's common state standards.
+The International Children's Academy (ICA) curriculum incorporates and exceeds California's Common Core State Standards (CCSS).
 These standards are combined together to create conceptual understanding and globally significant topics.
 For example, standards about plants in first grade are taught in one unit under the concept of “plants are important and our actions can impact them”, which is a globally relevant idea.

 These globally relevant units in each grade level are trans-disciplinary which means they are taught by our specialist teachers as well.
 Our IB single subject classes include visual art, music, physical education and Hebrew language.

 The students have opportunities to participate in field trips, learn from expert guest speakers and collaborate with other international students from around the world who practice the same IB concepts for each of their units.